maxdeviant/intervallum/README.md

 Intervallum.[method_name]
 ```

-And for now, that's it :smiley:
+And for now, that's it.

+I'm not sure about older Rails projects but does work with Rails4.

 <strong>Make sure you have at least version 1.0.1</strong>.<br>